8 Aspects of Love: Which One Looks Familiar?

 8) Addictive Version of Love

 Believe it or not, but some folks find a version of love by becoming addicted to each other---an addiction that they can't break.
-They may argue, they may temporarily even split apart, but they get together again---possibly more than once.
+They may argue, they may temporarily even walk apart, but they get together again---possibly more than once.

 Such folks may even have very little in common, but, while "putting their love to test" for some time they get emotionally hooked on each other, unable to say good-bye.
 Couples like that may have some traces of affection between them, but they basically "learned to love each other so-so as they went along" while sharing the same roof.